westonganger/rearmed-rb/README.md

 # It also can delete duplicates.
 Valid values for keep are :first & :last.
 Valid values for delete_method are :destroy & :delete. soft_delete is only used if you are using acts_as_paranoid on your model.
 Post.find_duplicates(:name, :category, delete: true) Post.find_duplicates(:name, :category, delete: {keep: :first, delete_method: :destroy, soft_delete: true}) # these are the default settings for delete: true

+Post.newest # get the newest post, by default ordered by :created_at Post.newest(:updated_at) # different sort order
+Post.newest(:published_at, :created_at) # multiple columns to sort on

 Post.reset_table # delete all records from table and reset autoincrement column (id), works with mysql/mariadb/postgresql/sqlite
 # or with options